 Real estate has long been the go-to investment for those looking to build long-term wealth for generations.
 Let us help you navigate this asset class by signing up for our comprehensive real estate investing guide.

-A shipping container house at first glance may seem like an unlikely option for a home, but it's growing in popularity as a cost-effective housing alternative that can pack style, space, and affordability into one steel package.
+A shipping container house at first glance may seem like an unlikely option for a home or investment property, but it's growing in popularity as a cost-effective housing alternative that can pack style, space, and affordability into one steel package.

-While they can be an economical and eco-friendly option for building homes, container homes aren't for everyone.
-Learn what a shipping container house is, the pros and cons of shipping container homes, and where to find repurposed shipping containers for your own container home build.
+While they can be an economical and eco-friendly option for a rental property, developing container homes isn't for everyone.
+Learn what a shipping container house is, the pros and cons of shipping container homes, and where to find repurposed shipping containers as an investment property.

 What is a shipping container house?

 A shipping container house is a housing structure made from recycled shipping containers like a storage container or cargo container.
 These modular steel boxes, which typically come in two sizes -- 20 feet by 8 feet or 40 feet by 8 feet -- can be assembled to create a permanent or mobile living space that varies in design, square feet, and cost.
 A shipping container home can be one container by itself or multiple containers combined to create a more traditional housing structure by removing walls.

 Shipping container homes are becoming increasingly popular both for homeowners and landlords as an affordable alternative to traditional rental housing.
 While there are a lot of pros to shipping-container properties, there are cons that come with this alternative housing design too.

 Steel is extremely durable, and container homes can be designed and constructed to be a permanent, low-cost home.
 Certain design elements -- like positioning large windows or sliding glass doors to face the proper sun exposure while utilizing special flooring materials and including proper insulation in the walls and ceiling -- will help keep cooling and heating costs down in the home.
 Most steel container homes can last a lifetime if designed and constructed well.